 A town or parish council represents the interests of the people in the parish.
 In more urban areas a parish council may choose to be called a town council.

 Town and parish councillors are elected once every 4 years.
-The next election for all councillors will be Thursday 4 May 2023.

 What town and parish councils do

 Town and parish councils discuss issues of interest to the town or parish.

 Town and parish councils have powers linked to planning, recreational facilities, halls, crime prevention, community transport, public toilets, tourism, allotments, footpaths and commons.